-How to Avoid “Guru” and Real Estate Investor Scams in San Antonio Area
+How to Avoid “Guru” and Real Estate Investor Scams in San Antonio and Surrounding Cities.

 It’s no secret real estate markets are turning over and have become quite lucrative.
 For many, the opportunity to invest is difficult to pass up.
-However, this can lead to difficult real estate investing and “guru” scams in the San Antonio Area and throughout TX.
+However, this can lead to difficult real estate investing and “guru” scams in the San Antonio and Surrounding Cities. and throughout TX.
 We want to make sure you sell your house fast and with minimal risk.

 Because the real estate market is so good, a lot of new investors are trying to get into real estate investing.
 Unfortunately, these conditions often lead to real estate investing and guru scams.
 Many self-proclaimed “real estate investing gurus” have learned what they know from reading books rather than from experience.
 It is possible, however, to identify legitimate home buyers that can help you.
 Work with someone that has experience in both good and bad markets, and that knows how to help people in lots of different situations.

 Look at the quality of their advertising and consistency of message.
 Do they have customer testimonials?
 Do they have any reviews online?
 If they have negative reviews, do they have satisfactory responses or explanations to these reviews?
-Read on to learn how you can avoid real estate investing and guru scams in San Antonio Area .
+Read on to learn how you can avoid real estate investing and guru scams in San Antonio and Surrounding Cities. .

 Questions to Ask